nedbat/scriv/docs/configuration.rst

 rst_header_chars
 ----------------

-Two characters: for ReStructured Text changelog files, these are the two underline characters to use.
+Two characters: for reStructuredText changelog files, these are the two underline characters to use.
 The first is for the heading for each changelog entry, the second is for the category sections within the entry.